VarinR/TC-SST-Empirical-Analysis/README.md

-# Investigating the Impact of Sea Surface Temperature Anomalies on Tropical Cyclone Frequency: An Empirical Approach
+# Investigating the Impact of Sea Surface Temperature Anomalies on Tropical Cyclone Frequency: Using An Empirical Approach

-This repository contains an independent research project conducted under the mentorship of Dr Travis O'Brien focusing on SST anomalies and increased probability of TCs using data analysis.
+This research project was conducted under the mentorship of Dr.Travis O'Brien.

 ## Table of Contents